-Guys, it’s just a myth no exams is difficult or easy.
+Guys, it’s just a myth no exams are difficult or easy.
 Every exam has its own difficulty level.

 So calm down, you must be heard about the popular phrase “Practices makes a man perfect”.
 You need to imbibe this phrase and start practicing.

 Even SSC reasoning syllabus will seem easy if you are thorough with your practice!